Two PWdWA members at a PWdWA event, listening to speeches.

 Everyone should be able to access and participate in their local community.
 This means being able to go into buildings, study, work, access the community and use services that everyone else can.

-PWdWA understands that for many Western Australians with a disability, getting appropriate access to services and facilities isn’t always easy.
-Many people with disability are also unaware of their rights or unsure about the most appropriate method of making a complaint or suggestion to affect change.
+PWdWA understands that for many Western Australians with disabilities, getting appropriate access to services and facilities isn’t always easy.
+Many people with disability are also unaware of their rights or unsure about the most appropriate method of making a complaint or suggestion to effect change.

-PWdWA has developed these guidelines and template letter you can use to self advocate.
-You can use the information to know what your legal rights are, and also share this information.
+PWdWA has developed these guidelines and a template letter you can use to self-advocate.
+You can use the information to learn about your legal rights and share it.

 Read the Guide to making a complaint and where you can get assistance (available in Word).